-If users have opted in for livestream notifications and email notifications at a global level would have received the notification that you had gone live.
+If users have opted in for livestream notifications and email notifications at a global level, they will receive the notification that you have gone live.

 Note: Depending on your mobile device you are using the layout might look slightly different.

 As people join the stream you can see how many people are watching.
 Employees can like and comment in an interactive feed!

 Top Tips and things to remember when Hosting a Livestream